 TRC is the total amount of the Recoverable Costs relating to the Theft Risk Assessment Service Arrangements and/or the Energy Theft Tip-Off Service incurred, or otherwise accounted for, in that Quarter.

+8.9B The Secretariat shall provide copies of the Metering Point data provided under clause 27.6 of the MRA to SMICoP Limited within 10 working days of the end of each calendar month.